 The first time I tried a version of this spicy honey sauce on chicken sandwiches from Spoon Fork Bacon, I knew it was something that would be delicious on just about everything.
+We have since created our own version of hot honey chicken sandwiches that are one of the best things we've ever eaten.

 Skip to: